joergschultzelutter/mowas-pwb/README.md

 - This is a hobby project.
 It has no commercial background whatsoever.

-- Although government warning messages are consumed by this app, this program is not an official Government warning app.
-If it breaks, you get to keep both pieces.
+- Although government warning messages are consumed by this app, this program is not an official Government warning app. __If it breaks, you get to keep both pieces.__ Although its purpose is to alert you during hazardous situations, don't rely on this program's availability and content during a life-and-death situation.

 - Both DAPNET messaging option or the ``follow-the-ham`` aprs.fi tracking option __require you to be a licensed ham radio operator__.
 If you run this program in Telegram-or-Email-only mode, no ham radio license is required, though.